scottyschup/interviews/tech-screen/README.md

 ## Part 3

-Use the last 5-10 minutes for Q&A. This is the candidate's chance to ask you questions about working at Rally, etc.
+Use the last 5-10 minutes for Q&A. This is the candidate's chance to ask you questions about working with us, etc.